Dev-Zual/react-products-analysis-site/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

--frist i'm create react app
+- frist i'm create react app
--then i'm install all dependency file (tailwind,rechart,router) -then i setup the router in my projects
+- then i'm install all dependency file (tailwind,rechart,router)
+- then i setup the router in my projects
--then call all routes
+- then call all routes

 ## Available Scripts